MikeLoehlein/Portfolio/README.md

 # Portfolio
-A public github repository which contains example code that I have prepared.
+A public github repository that contains several pieces of example code that I have prepared.